Need to talk? Call 1800 882 436.

 Your doctor can usually diagnose chickenpox simply by looking at the rash.

-They may also test the fluid from your child’s blisters for the varicella zoster virus.
+They can also arrange to test the fluid from your child's blisters for the varicella zoster virus.

 • Paracetamol may help lower your child's fever.